 “Order of the Garter”.
 Encyclopedia Americana volume XII.
 New York: Encyclopedia Americana Corp.
 1919. p.
 300.

-If you would like me to help you with a motto, please email me at email@example.com and include the following information:
+If you would like me to help you with a motto, please email me at email@example.com (or PM me on Facebook) and include the following information:

 Your contact info